ramsuri12/demo_git_proj/README.md

-This is my portfolio made with the help of HTML,CSS and Javascript.
+This is my portfolio made with the help of HTML,CSS and Javascript.It shows my projects,internships etc.